rancher/docs/content/rke/v0.1.x/en/certificate-management/_index.md

 ### Certificate rotation for CA

-To rotate Kubernetes CA certificate you can use `--rotate-ca` option, note that rotating this certificate will trigger rotating all components certificates as well to be signed with the new rotated CA:
+To rotate Kubernetes CA certificate, use `--rotate-ca` option.Note that rotating this certificate will trigger rotating all components' certificates as they need to be signed with the new rotated CA:
 ```
 $ rke cert rotate --rotate-ca
 INFO[0000] Initiating Kubernetes cluster